 If the perks and higher points offered by luxury cards appeal to you, but you want more ways to redeem the points you earn, consider this card, which also has a $550 annual fee.

 New cardmembers Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 Because you receive 50% more value on the points you earn when you redeem them for travel, that adds up to $750 that can be used for airfare, hotels, car rentals and cruises on the Chase Ultimate Rewards® website.

 Earn 3X points on travel immediately after earning your $300 travel credit.
-3X points on dining at restaurants & 1 point per $1 spent on all other purchases. $0 foreign transaction fees.
+3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
 You’re earning lower points for hotel stays, but the same number of points for restaurants and a broader definition of travel that includes airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds and operators of passenger trains, buses, taxis, limousines, ferries, toll bridges and highways, parking lots and garages.

 The feature that makes this card so valuable is receiving 50% more value every time you redeem the points you earn for travel on the Chase Ultimate Rewards website.
 Redeem them for travel, gift cards, experiences, Apple products, at Amazon.com, or as a direct deposit into a checking or savings account or statement credit.